neleEC/portfolio-value-tracker/README.md

 ---

-## What the Script Does
+## What the Script Does at the scheduled time

 1. Reads `portfolio.xlsx`
-2. Scrapes current prices for ETFs and equities from justETF.com  (this can be edited to srape additional information)
+2. Scrapes current prices for ETFs and equities from justETF.com  (this can be edited to scrape additional information)
-3. Retains the 'quantity' held (from portfolio.xlsx) and the current price (webscraping justEtf) of each position
+3. Retains the 'quantity' held (from portfolio.xlsx), and the current price (webscrapped from justEtf) of each position
 4. Updates `time_series.pkl` with new prices and quantities
 5. Automatically commits the updated file back to the repository